MonoMPC: Monocular Vision Based Navigation with Learned Collision Model and Risk-Aware Model Predictive Control: Validation and Benchmarking

 \subsection{Comparison with End-to-End Model NoMaD\cite{10610665}}

 NoMaD~\cite{10610665} is a foundational model for image-based goal-directed navigation.
 To focus on its obstacle avoidance capabilities, we evaluate it in simplified scenarios where the goal lies directly ahead and is visible from the start position, requiring only obstacle avoidance.
-For fair comparison, we finetune NoMaD on data from environments similar to those in Fig.~\ref{fig:teaser}.
+We fine-tuned NoMaD using tele-operation data ($\sim$10k training points) and evaluated it in a test environment very similar to its training setup, giving it the best possible conditions to perform reliably.

-Fig.\ref{fig:nomad_comparison_ours} shows a qualitative comparison.
-While NoMaD trajectories tend to steer away from obstacles, they often lack the precision needed for safe navigation.
-In contrast, our method explicitly accounts for collision risk, resulting in safer behavior.
-Table\ref{table_results_nomad_vs_ours} shows that NoMaD completes very few runs without collision, consistent with prior results~\cite{simon2023mononav}, which report over $50\%$ collision rates even in simpler hallway environments.
+Table~\ref{table_results_nomad_vs_ours} shows that NoMaD completes very few runs without collision, consistent with prior results~\cite{simon2023mononav}, which report over $50\%$ collision rates even in simpler hallway environments.
 Our settings were more complex, leading to even higher failure rates.